Skip to Content

 How to book

-There are a variety of websites where you can book UK train journeys, but most charge a booking fee.
-To avoid the fee you can either book direct with Transport for Wales* or Raileasy* – you can use international credit cards and either use a mobile ticket on your phone or collect them from a ticket machine or a counter at the station.
+There are a variety of websites where you can book UK train journeys, but some charge a booking fee.
+To avoid fees you can book with Transport for Wales* and either use a mobile ticket on your phone or collect them from a ticket machine or a counter at the station.
+Or if you have an international credit card you can book with The Trainline for a small fee.

 Kate